kelseymok/nomnom/workshops/brotzeit.md

 * 1/2 tsp salt
 * pinch of ground pepper

-## Healthiest Fruit Crumble
-* 250 g assorted fruit (frozen/fresh)
-* 50 g ground almonds (pre-ground or freshly ground in a food processor - found in the baking aisle)
-* 30 g coconut flakes (found in the baking aisle)
-* 20 g assorted seeds (e.g. chia, sesame, linseeds, etc.)
+## Sun Dried Tomato Pesto
-* 1 tbsp honey
+* 1 cup sun-dried tomatoes
+* 50 g pinenuts
+* 2-3 garlic cloves
+* 2 tablespoons fresh herbs (e.g. thyme, basil)
+* 1/2 tsp salt
+* 80 g parmesan cheese
+* pinch of ground pepper
-* 2 tbsp coconut oil
+* 125 ml olive oil

 ## The rest of the Brotzeit
 Get creative!
 Some ideas below.
 You'll want something to dip in the Curry Date Dip.
 What's great about Brotzeit is that everyone can pick and choose according to their tastebuds and dietary restrictions.